A Site Selection Web Exclusive,

 "The Fred and Pamela Buffet Cancer Center represents an unprecedented opportunity for translational medicine," said Bruce Carpenter, HDR senior vice president and project principal.
 "We're providing research and clinical space in the same facility, focused on cancer patient care, designed to encourage collaboration.
 This will be a true embodiment of the translational medicine concept."

 Late May saw the release of the annual American Fitness Index from the American College of Sports Medicine.
-Below are its rankings for the 50 most populous metro areas of the United States.
-This handy map tool will show you where the cities shine and where they need a good workout.
+Below are its rankings for the 50 most populous metro areas of the United States. will show you where the cities shine and where they need a good workout.

 - Minneapolis-St. Paul